Mart Laar: Career

 Due to several scandals, Laar was defeated in 1994 by no-confidence vote, when some members of the coalition withdrew their support.
 Reasons for the vote were publicized details of arms deal with Israel and so called "rouble scandal" - the sale of 2.3 billion Rbls, withdrawn from circulation during the Estonian monetary reform of 1992, to breakaway Chechen Republic of Ichkeria, carried out by Laar's associates at an Estonian private company, Maag, without consulting Parliament.

 Five years later, in 1999, Laar returned to the post, with his main policy goals being to pull the economy out of a slump and lead the country toward the European Union.
 He remained in the post until he stepped down in 2002.

-On 18 May 1999 while Prime Minister, Mart Laar with security advisor Jaan Tross, Võru County head Robert Lepikson and Government Office coordination director Eerik-Niiles Kross used a shotgun to shoot at a photo of Edgar Savisaar, leader of opposition party Keskerakond.
-Later he explained that during shooting he acted as a private person, not as the Prime Minister.
+On 18 May 1999 while prime minister, Mart Laar with security advisor Jaan Tross, Võru County head Robert Lepikson and Government Office coordination director Eerik-Niiles Kross used a shotgun to shoot at a photo of Edgar Savisaar, leader of opposition party Keskerakond.
+Later he explained that during shooting he acted as a private person, not as the prime minister.

 Mart Laar apologized for this event as Prime Minister and army officer.

 Recognition

 Laar has multiple Orders from Estonia and other countries.

 The results of the radical reforms have been recognized by Cato Institute, which awarded Laar the Cato Institute's Milton Friedman Prize for Advancing Liberty in 2006.

-The Acton Institute awarded Dr. Laar their Faith & Freedom Award on 24 October 2007.
+The Acton Institute awarded Laar their Faith & Freedom Award on 24 October 2007.

-Mart Laar is member of Honorary Board of the European Association of History Educators (EUROCLIO).
+Laar is member of Honorary Board of the European Association of History Educators (EUROCLIO).
 He is also a member of the international advisory council of the Victims of Communism Memorial Foundation.

-The House of Terror Museum in Hungary awarded Mart Laar the Petőfi Prize in 2011 for his contributions to investigating the crimes of communism.
+The House of Terror Museum in Hungary awarded Laar the Petőfi Prize in 2011 for his contributions to investigating the crimes of communism.